 APPLY BELOW for 2019-20 School Year

-In honor of my Cousin, Jeff Conord, who passed too soon June 2017 at the age of 32, we offer (from the donations of friends and family of Jeff Conord as well as various supporters) the very first Jeffrey Howard Conord Team Leadership and Valor scholarship. $500 paid to your college on your behalf to help with costs of attendance.
+In honor of my Cousin, Jeff Conord, who passed too soon June 2017 at the age of 32, we offer (from the donations of friends and family of Jeff Conord as well as various supporters) the very first Jeffrey Howard Conord Team Leadership and Valor scholarship.
+Scholarship amount may vary based on the years fundraising, but is approximate $1000-1500 paid to your college on your behalf to help with costs of attendance your first year.

 Jeff, an outstanding athlete, lead with a passion, intensity, selflessness and work ethic that not only left an impact on his teammates but saved the lives of many when he served in Afghanistan.
 His funeral was packed with people who were directly impacted for life by an incredibly dynamic person.
 This award winner will be chosen based on nominations and recommendations from coaches and teammates of an athlete who leads like Jeff.